NachtRaveVL/Simple-Hydroponics-Arduino/README.md

 **UNDER ACTIVE DEVELOPMENT BUT DON'T EXPECT ANY MIRACLES**

 This controller allows one to set up an entire system of sensors, pumps, relays, probes, and other things useful in automating the lighting, feeding, watering, and sensor data monitoring & collection process involved in hydroponically grown fruits, vegetables, teas, herbs, and salves.
 It contains a large library of crop data to select from that will automatically aim the system for the best growing parameters during the various growth phases with the hardware you have available.
-Crop library data can be built into onboard Flash, or stored externally, along with config and user calibration data, on a SD card or EEPROM device.
+Crop library data can be built into onboard Flash, or alongside config and user calibration data on an external SD card or EEPROM device.
 Works with a large variety of common aquarium equipment and hobbyist sensors.
-Supports sensor data logging to MQTT (for IoT integration), .csv data files on an SD card or Network share, and can be extended to work with other JSON-based Web APIs or WiFiServer-like derivatives.
-Hydruino also comes with basic LCD support, or with advanced LCD and input controller support similar in operation to low-cost 3D printers - ([provided by tcMenu](https://github.com/davetcc/tcMenu)).
-We even made some ([custom 3D printed stuff](https://github.com/NachtRaveVL/Simple-Hydroponics-Arduino/wiki/Extra-Goodies-Supplied)) along with some other goodies.
+Supports sensor data publishing and logging to local or remote data files, and can be extended to work with other JSON-based Web APIs or WiFiServer-like derivatives.
+Hydruino also comes with basic LCD support via LiquidCrystal, or with advanced LCD and input controller support similar in operation to low-cost 3D printers ([provided by tcMenu](https://github.com/davetcc/tcMenu)).
+We even made some ([custom stuff](https://github.com/NachtRaveVL/Simple-Hydroponics-Arduino/wiki/Extra-Goodies-Supplied)) along with some other goodies like a 3D printed project enclosure case and some printable PCBs.

-Made primarily for Arduino microcontrollers, but should work with PlatformIO, ESP32/8266, Teensy, Pico, and others - although one might experience turbulence until the bug reports get ironed out.
+Made primarily for Arduino microcontrollers, but should work with PlatformIO, ESP32/8266, Teensy, RasPi Pico, and others - although one might experience turbulence until the bug reports get ironed out.
 Unknown architectures must ensure `BUFFER_LENGTH` (or `I2C_BUFFER_LENGTH`) and `WIRE_INTERFACES_COUNT` are properly defined.

 Dependencies include: Adafruit BusIO (dep of RTClib), Adafruit Unified Sensor (dep of DHT), ArduinoJson, ArxContainer, ArxSmartPtr, Callback, DallasTemperature, DHT sensor library, I2C_EEPROM, IoAbstraction (dep of TaskManager), LiquidCrystalIO (dep of TaskManager), OneWire, RTClib, SimpleCollections (dep of TaskManager), TaskManagerIO (disableable, dep of tcMenu), tcMenu (disableable), and Time.